Hyan (wrestler): European independent circuit (2021–2023)

 Gerard competed in several promotions from the European independent scene.
 At RevPro Live In Southampton 16, an event promoted by Revolution Pro Wrestling on February 13, 2022, she unsuccessfully challenged champion Alex Windsor and Rhia O'Reilly in a three-way match for the Undisputed British Women's Championship.
 She briefly competed in Pro-Wrestling: EVE, having her most notable match taking place at EVE Women Behaving Badly on March 4, 2022, where she fell short to Charlie Morgan in a qualifier for the SHE-1 tournament.
 She participated in the 2023 edition of Westside Xtreme Wrestling's wXw Femmes Fatales tournament where she defeated Rina Yamashita in the first rounds and fell short to Nicole Matthews in the finals.
 One month later at wXw We Love Wrestling #51 on October 21, 2023, she unsuccessfully challenged Ava Everett for the wXw Women's Championship.

+All Elite Wrestling / Ring of Honor (2021–present)

+From 2021 to 2025, Hyan appeared sporadically for All Elite Wrestling (AEW) and its sister promotion Ring of Honor (ROH), predominately on Dark, Dark: Elevation, and Ring of Honor Wrestling.
+At AEW Dark: Elevation #64 on May 23, 2022, she unsuccessfully challenged Mercedes Martinez for the ROH Women's World Championship.

+On the November 8, 2025 episode of Collision, Hyan teamed with Maya World in a losing effort against TayJay (Anna Jay and Tay Melo).
+It was later reported that Hyan and World replaced Nixon Newell and Miranda Alize after the latters declined to face TayJay due to booking concerns and left the venue.
+The duo's performance was praised by AEW talent and management for their professionalism and willingness to step in on short notice.
+After a few more AEW appearances, Hyan and World officially signed contracts with AEW on December 27, 2025.

+On April 12, 2026 on the Zero Hour pre-show of Dynasty, Hyan and World unsuccessfully challenged Divine Dominion (Lena Kross and Megan Bayne) for the AEW Women's World Tag Team Championship.

 Personal life

 Gerard started watching professional wrestling at age seven and started attending various shows ever since.
-She cited Trish Stratus, Eddie Guerrero and Rey Mysterio as her biggest inspiration due to growing up as a lucha-type fan.
-After one of her shows she attended, she approached Booker T and asked him about how she could become a wrestler.
+She cited Trish Stratus, Eddie Guerrero and Rey Mysterio as her biggest inspirations due to growing up as a fan of Lucha style wrestling.
+After attending one show, she approached Booker T and asked him about how she could become a wrestler.
 She signed up to Booker's promotion Reality of Wrestling several months later.